blackpainter/qos/docs/install/testnet/validator.md

   }
 }
 ```
-The `qos` holds the amount of tokens.
+The `qos` indicates the amount of tokens in Peter's account.

 ## Create Validator